How many Avios points do you need for a First Class flight?

 If you want a simple list of cities listed by the Avios needed, I have put one together.
 Click here for our full list of Avios redemption pricing by destination.

-If you are heading to Asia on holiday then you might be able to find a way of fitting in a regional First Class flight at low cost.
+If you are heading to Asia on holiday then you might be able to find a way of fitting in a regional First Class flight for 24,000 Avios, which is the cheapest possible First Class seat you can find.

 If you want to fly British Airways in First Class, your options are limited.